 Heart Disease and Dental Treatment

-For people who suffer from heart disease, dental treatment may be altered due to risk of developing endocarditis.
-This can happen when oral bacteria are released into the blood stream attachs to damaged heart valves or damaged tissue.
+For people who suffer from heart disease, dental treatment may be altered due to the risk of developing endocarditis.
+This can happen when oral bacteria are released into the bloodstream attaches to damaged heart valves or damaged tissue.
 People with certain heart conditions were required to take antibiotics before dental treatment to prevent this from happening.
 However, in 2007, the guidelines were changed.
 Pre-dental antibiotic treatment is still recommended for:

 - Patients who have had endocarditis in the past